umccr/google_lims/docs/2019-01-09_bcbio_singletons.md

 On Spartan, the `umccr` user executes three steps:

-* executing the "staging" driver scripts that copy FASTQs from `s3://umccr-fastq-data-prod/` to `/data/cephfs/punim0010/data/Transfer/raijin_hofmann/`, renaming them as necessary
+* executing the "staging" driver scripts that copy FASTQs from a local S3 object store, `s3://umccr-fastq-data-prod/`, to `/data/cephfs/punim0010/data/Transfer/raijin_hofmann/`, renaming them as necessary
 * sync the resulting folder structure to a Raijin project folder
 * clean up and remove the linked data

 It is recommended to generate your own private staging folder even when using the `umccr` user to avoid overwriting concurrent transfers from other group members.
-The process translates to:
+The process translates to

+`sudo -i -u umccr`

 `conda activate aws`